 Us fishermen can spend days researching and trailing different fishing kayaks hoping to find the perfect one.
 We then haul our expensive new toy to the local lake and start paddling.
 More often than not with one of the cheapest, heaviest paddle which was supplied with the Kayak.
 While fishing in rivers and lake might not be as demanding as heading out to sea, having a quality paddle still makes kayaking easier.

 My first paddle was supplied with my Ok Prowler fishing kayak.
-It was a single piece with plastic blades and an aluminium shaft.
+It was a single piece with plastic blades and an aluminum shaft.
 It was not long before paddle envy got to me.
 I wanted a nicer paddle.
 It is simply less enjoyable splashing away with an inefficient blade.
 I replaced it with a full carbon paddle, with similar dimensions, but half the weight.
-The difference was night and day, every stroke was easier, I could travel further and faster without resting.
-I eventually lost that paddle, and replaced it with another full carbon, which I eventually replaced with a full carbon Braca IV Wing paddle, and I have never looked backed.
+The difference was night and day, every stroke was easier, and I could travel further and faster without resting.
+I eventually lost that paddle and replaced it with another full carbon, which I eventually replaced with a full carbon Braca IV Wing paddle, and I have never looked backed.

 Bundled paddles are fine for light use, but.
 Such as paddling across a pond or floating down a slow flowing river.
 For longer paddles, they are heavy and with every stroke that weight negatively impacts on efficiency.
 An average paddler makes approximately 1000 strokes per mile paddle, the extra weight of a heavy paddle does add up.

 There is an enormous selection of paddles available, from super budget to premium and everything in between.
 In most cases, you get what you pay for.
-Fortunately much lighter Paddles are not significantly more expensive than budget models.
+Fortunately, much lighter Paddles are not significantly more expensive than budget models.
 When choosing a paddle, do not blindly trust reviews.
 There is a sub $40 paddle on a large e-commerce store with over 2000 ratings and a 4.7/5 rating.
 At a glance, it looks like a bargain.
 On closer inspection, the shaft is so cheaply constructed that any serious pressure can cause it to bow.
 You do not want that to happen during a brace stroke.

 Types of Kayak paddles

 There are three main types of kayak paddles, the traditional euro blade, which is what the vast majority of recreational paddlers use.
-The wing blade, used by performance paddlers which gives a more powerful stroke and really grips onto the water.
+The wing blade, used by performance paddlers gives a more powerful stroke and really grips onto the water.
 Finally, the Greenland paddle invented and used by the Inuit population of Greenland for centuries.

 All three paddle types have their own strengths and weaknesses.